12gabriel3/easy-esi/docs/source/advanced.rst

         def __init__(self, *args, **kwargs):
             super(MyResponseMetadata, self).__init__(*args, **kwargs)

-While developing custom :class:`.BravadoResponseMetadata` classes we recommend to avoid, if possible, the usage of attributes for data that's expensive to compute.
+While developing custom :class:`.EasyEsiResponseMetadata` classes we recommend to avoid, if possible, the usage of attributes for data that's expensive to compute.
 Since the object will be created for every response, implementing these fields as properties makes sure the evaluation is only done if the field is accessed.